 Further information

-- BBC Weather Centre UK pollen forecast
+- BBC Weather Centre BBC weather forecasts including pollen counts

 - American Academy of Allergy, Asthma & Immunology Pollen & Mould Counts